Knowledge Base Chat

 Create a knowledge base

 Set up a knowledge base with your documents.
-Use Markdown format for best results when building chat agents.
+Use Markdown format for best results when building Knowledge Base Chat.

 2